egsh/elizaspeaking/content/post/top-3-mistakes-since-starting-my-bullet-journal.md

 +++

+So I've been bullet journalling for 7 months now and have been on a rollercoaster through learning about what on earth bullet journalling is, how I set one up and use it, and determining what works for me and what doesn't.

+I took a break from full-blown journalling through July because I was on uni break.
+I took the time to reflect on how I had been tracking so far and how I could adjust my current journalling ways to a more practical approach that is sustainable going forward.
 This reflection prompted me to share with aspiring bullet journallers some of the mistakes that I made and that they potentially face when getting sucked into the Pinterest jungle of awesomeness that is bullet journal spreads, doodles and stationary!

 Top 3 Mistakes Since Starting My Bullet Journal